Read-Only Mode: Your progress will not be saved, and certain functions are unavailable.Click here to sign upand access the full features of Cratecode.

 Comments

 Comments are another integral part of code.
-Comments are small pieces of text meant to be read by people, in order to tell them what exactly the code is doing, and why it's doing that.
-Comments usually start with //.
+Comments are small pieces of text meant to be read by people, and are used to tell them what exactly the code is doing and why it's doing that.
+Comments usually start with //, but it depends on the programming language.
 If something might seem unclear, comment it!

 A good example of a comment might look something like this: